Marfan syndrome (FBN1)

-Beta Blockers are prescription medications that reduce hemodynamic stress on the aortic wall, slow aortic root growth, cause fewer cardiovascular endpoints, and overall improve the survival rate of those diagnosed (Milewicz et al. 2005.
-PubMed ID: 15781745).
+Prescription medications such as beta blockers or angiotensin receptor blockers that have the potential to reduce hemodynamic stress on the aortic wall and slow aortic root growth can improve overall survival of those diagnosed (Milewicz et al. 2005.
+PubMed ID: 15781745, GeneReviews).
 They also lower blood pressure, decrease distensibility at the level of the ascending aorta, and reduce the rate of aortic complications (Groenink et al. 1998.
 PubMed ID: 9678292).
-This treatment has been shown to be most beneficial when a diagnosis and appropriate treatment occurs in early adolescence (Milewicz et al. 2005.
+Such treatment has been shown to be most beneficial when a diagnosis and appropriate treatment begins early (e.g. in adolescence) (Milewicz et al. 2005.
 PubMed ID: 15781745).

 For more information on FBN1 testing, please see our full Test Description.